Autodesk-Forge/forge-revit.extract.quantity-bim360.cost/README.md

     set FORGE_CLIENT_SECRET=<<YOUR CLIENT SECRET>>
     set FORGE_CALLBACK_URL=<<YOUR CALLBACK URL>>
-    set FORGE_WEBHOOK_URL=<<YOUR DESIGN AUTOMATION FOR REVIT CALLBACK URL>> npm start
+    set FORGE_WEBHOOK_URL=<<YOUR DESIGN AUTOMATION FOR REVIT CALLBACK URL>> set OAUTH_DATABASE="mongodb+srv://<username>:<password>@clusterX-a1b2c4.mongodb.net/Standard_Book?retryWrites=true>>"
+    npm start

 ### Using the app

-Open the browser: [http://localhost:3000](http://localhost:3000), it provides the abilities to export & import parameter with Excel:
+Open the browser: [http://localhost:3000](http://localhost:3000), it provides the abilities to extract quantity information and create budgets in BIM 360 Cost Management module based on the price book.

-1. Select Revit file version in BIM360 Hub to view the Model, Select parameters which you want to export|import, choose either export or import and click 'Execute'.
+1. Select Revit file version in BIM360 Hub to view the Model, Click `Extract quantity from the model` button, it will extract the quantity and create the budget for different elements.
-2. Select the Door type or instance in Model Viewer, and open the customized property panel to see the result.
+2. Clike `Update to BIM360`, it will import the budgets into BIM 360 Cost Management module.
+3. Open `BIM 360 Cost Management` module, check the budgets, and change the `Unit Cost` for any budget item, then click `Get Unit Price from BIM360` button, it will update the price book using the updated **Unit Price** from BIM360, and re-calculate the budgets for each element.

-`Note`: When you deploy the app, you have to open the `Configure` button to create the AppBundle & Activity before running the Export|Import feature, please check the video for the steps at [https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)
+`Note`: When you deploy the app, you have to open the `Configure` button to initialize the MongoDB of **Price Book** and create the AppBundle & Activity before running the Export|Import feature, please check the video for the steps at [https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)

 ## Deployment